-The 24-bit address/parity field contains the aircraft's 24-bit unique address code overlayed on 24 parity check bits generated from the preceding part of the transmission.
+The 24-bit address/parity field contains the aircraft's 24-bit unique address code overlayed on 24 parity check bits generated from the preceding part of the transmission using a cyclic polynominal code.
 Figure 2-7 illustrates the downlink encoding process, where the overlaying is accomplished by a bit-by-bit modulo 2 summation.
 This combined address/parity field requires fewer bits than would be needed if address and parity information were coded separately.